shariq/instantapi/README.md

 API routes return the final page source,

 A pool of Selenium instances on DigitalOcean droplets handles all requests.
-This can currently support up to ~500 concurrent droplets.
+This can currently support up to ~500 concurrent droplets, which is a lot!

 Download the Chrome extension here: <link>